Who Is Marshall Johnson in Atlanta? Who Plays Him? What is Justin Bartha's Ethnicity?

 What is Justin Bartha’s Ethnicity?

 In episode 4 of ‘Atlanta’ season 3, Marshall states several times that he is of Austro-Hungarian ethnic background.
 The series is known for casting actors who match the ethnicity of their characters.
 For example, actress Zazie Beetz who plays Vanessa “Van” Keefer, is of Afro-German ethnicity like her character.
-Given the show’s dedication to racial inclusion and diversity and the narrative importance of Marshall’s ethnicity, it is natural for viewers to wonder whether Justin Bartha is also of Austro-Hungarian ethnic background.
+Given the show’s dedication to racial inclusion and diversity and the importance of Marshall’s ethnicity in the narrative, it is natural for viewers to wonder whether Justin Bartha is also of Austro-Hungarian ethnic background.